1. Characterization of carbon nanomaterials by Raman spectroscopy"

 - A broad range of applications is covered including the performance of batteries, solar cells, water filtration, catalysts, electronics, drug delivery, tissue engineering, food packaging, sensors and fuel cells

 - Leading researchers from industry, academia, government and private research institutes have contributed to the books

 Academic and industrial researchers working in the areas of nanotechnology and materials science, and post-doctoral students

 - Paperback ISBN:

-Professor, Department of Applied Chemistry, University of Johannesburg, South Africa
+Department of Applied Chemistry, Centre for Nanomaterials Science Research, University of Johannesburg, Johannesburg, South Africa

 Dr. Nandakumar Kalarikkal is an Associate Professor at School of Pure and Applied Physics and Joint Director of International and Inter University Centre for Nanoscience and Nanotechnology of Mahatma Gandhi University, Kottayam, Kerala, India.
 His research activities involve applications of nanostructured materials, laser plasma, phase transitions, etc. He is the recipient of research fellowships and associateships from prestigious government organizations such as the Department of Science and Technology and Council of Scientific and Industrial Research of Government of India.
 He has active collaboration with national and international scientific institutions in India, South Africa, Slovenia, Canada, France, Germany, Malaysia, Australia and US.
 He has more than 130 publications in peer reviewed journals.
 He has also co-edited 9 books of scientific interest and co-authored many book chapters